Free or Cheap Activities in the Bay of Islands

 With the ocean in front of you, how can you resist not taking a dip?
 Unless the weather is appalling.

-1o.
-Walk to the Opua Forest Paihia Lookout
+10. Walk to the Opua Forest Paihia Lookout – FREE

-Easy enough to access from central Paihia, the Opua Forest walk is only a 1-hour return walk.
+Easy enough to access from central Paihia, the Opua Forest walk (now commonly known as the School Road Track) is only a 1-hour return walk.
 Make your way through native forest until you reach a lookout seeing as far as Paihia’s surrounding towns, and of course, the islands out on the water.
 To get there go to the far end of School Road.
-The track starts 700m from the Paihia township.
+The track starts 700m (765 yards) from the Paihia township.

 More on the Bay of Islands

 - The Guide to the Bay of Islands on a Budget